UFO 50: Story

 Within the game are references to the metagame and a secret storyline about the fictional game development studio UFOSoft.
-Miasma Tower itself is a game secretly developed by fictional developer Gregory Milk, which details the state of UFO Soft circa July 1989.
+The hidden 51st game Miasma Tower was a game secretly developed by fictional developer Gregory Milk, which details the state of UFO Soft circa July 1989.
 In-universe, the UFO 50 collection is stated to be developed by Milk and never released officially, with the files found in an abandoned warehouse by the Mossmouth developers, as shown in the faux-cracktro of the game.